steunix/passweaver-api/docs/index.md

 - `readonly`: true or false; if true, no write operation is allowed both for admins and non-admins (logging is still operational)
 - `enable_metrics`: true or false, enables Prometheus-formatted metrics
 - `generated_password_length`: default length of random generated password (default is 15)
+- `cache-control`: Cache-Control header to be sent along GET/HEAD responses

 ## 5. Prepare the database